 In recent years, international legislation on bribery and corrupt practices have been strengthened, and detection has grown more rigorous.
-We work to prevent violations.
-In fiscal 2015 we formulated the Guide to Prevent Corruption in response to related legislation in other countries.
+We formulated the Guide to Prevent Corruption in response to related legislation in other countries.
 We have rolled out the guide across the Group, including all subsidiaries in other countries.
-This guide encompasses Article 18 of Japan’s Unfair Competition Prevention Act (Prohibition to Provide Illicit Gain, etc. to Foreign Public Officers, etc.), the United Nations Convention against Corruption (UNCAC), the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the U.S. Foreign Corrupt Practices Act (FCPA) and related guidelines, and the UK Bribery Act.
-In fiscal 2017, revising the guide to correspond to the up-to-date information, we continued to use it at all subsidiaries.
+This guide encompasses Article 18 of Japan’s Unfair Competition Prevention Act (Prohibition to Provide Illicit Gain, etc. to Foreign Public Officers, etc.), the United Nations Convention against Corruption (UNCAC), the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the United States Foreign Corrupt Practices Act (FCPA) and related guidelines, and the United Kingdom Bribery Act.
+We review the content of the guide as necessary and use it for group-wide anticorruption efforts.

 Adhering Strictly to a Policy of Confidentiality

 We have entered into confidentiality agreements with our partners to prevent leaks of intellectual property, technology and expertise disclosed throughout the supply chain from the design and development stages.
 To ensure appropriate trade secrets management, we conduct annual internal audits.